andre-f-costa/CSC212final/README.md

 ## Graphical User Interface
 ### Note
 The GUI is an executable, all it needs is that it is in the same folder as the object files for the 4 image types on your C drive.
-If creating anything besides the Koch
-Triangle, you must give an output location for a .ppm file following the linux file format with "/mnt/" at the start.
+It also requires that you have and Ubuntu subsystem installed on your PC.
+If creating anything besides the Koch Triangle, you must give an output location for a .ppm file following the linux file format with "/mnt/" at the start.
 >Example "/mnt/c/CSC/project/testimages/test.ppm"
 >
 The above would create a file called "test.ppm" inside of the testimages folder.